 8. Chiloé, Chile

-Chiloé has a year-round rainy, temperate climate, with an average temperature of 50 degrees Fahrenheit so, while it never gets very hot, it rarely snows, either.
+Chiloé has a year-round rainy, temperate climate, with an average temperature of 50 degrees Fahrenheit, so while it never gets very hot, it rarely snows, either.
 Brightly painted palafitos (homes held up on stilts) line the waterfront, and multi-tiered, candy-colored churches resemble fairy-tale castles.
 Fittingly, the island is known for its rich folklore, filled with stories of sorcerers, sirens, and ghost ships.

 9. Naoshima, Japan

-Art lovers will appreciate this Japanese island for its permanent art installations, such as the giant sea-facing pumpkin by Yayoi Kusama, and the top-notch museums, which include the Tadao Ando-designed Chichu Art Museum, where you cans find works from James Turrell, Monet, Walter de Maria, and more.
+Art lovers will appreciate this Japanese island for its permanent art installations, such as the giant sea-facing pumpkin by Yayoi Kusama, and the top-notch museums, which include the Tadao Ando-designed Chichu Art Museum, where you can find works from James Turrell, Monet, Walter de Maria, and more.

 10. Nantucket, Massachusetts

 The summer crowds will be gone and you'll get to stroll along the empty, windswept beaches in peace.
 Activities on offer out of season include seal-spotting tours with Shearwater Excursions and stargazing at the Maria Mitchell Liones Observatory.
-(Nantucket is thought to be one of the best star-gazing spots on the east coast.)
+(Nantucket is thought to be one of the best star-gazing spots on the East Coast.)